 We’ve spent almost a year now in our strange new reality of socially distanced lives, remote work and school, and virtual reunions.
 And though Zoom is far inferior to time spent together in person, finding ways to spend time with family is more important than ever — for our relationships as well as our mental health — and digital picture frames can be a great way to stay (virtually) present in one another’s lives.
 Digital photo frames, if nothing else, can remind your family what you and your kids look like outside your Zoom screen.
 And the best digital picture frames out now have the clarity and resolution that their more unwieldy predecessors lacked.

 Technology has advanced impressively since digital photo frames’ advent in the early aughts: The frames are much better-looking, and it’s much easier to upload hundreds of hi-res photos to a single frame.
 And perhaps most importantly, companies have become more transparent and secure with their tech to ensure that your private moments are kept safe.
-Here are the prettiest, and safest, frames we found.
+Here are the prettiest, and most user-friendly, frames we found.

 Mason by Aura is the perfect picture frame for those looking for a minimalist design.
 Whether you go for the darker Graphite color, or the brighter White Quartz, the ridged edges of this 9-inch frame add a subtle decorative touch to any photo.
 Its relatively higher price tag may be due to its impressive sensory technology: Ambient light sensors automatically adjust its display brightness, while presence sensors help pick 'the right photo at the right time.'